Volume pinching theorems for CAT(1) spaces: Introduction

 A Riemannian manifold $M$ is said to be a \emph{$C_l$-manifold} if every geodesic in $M$ is contained in a periodic closed geodesic of length $l$; in this case, the Riemannian metric of $M$ is called a \emph{$C_l$-metric}.
 For any $n$-dimensional $C_{2\pi}$-manifold $M$, the volume ratio $\Haus^n(M) / \Haus^n(\Sph^n)$ is an integer (\cite[Theorem A]{weinstein}), called the \emph{Weinstein integer for $M$} (see \cite[Theorem 2.21]{besse}).
 We know the concrete values of the Weinstein integers for compact symmetric spaces of rank one with the standard $C_{2\pi}$-metric (see \cite[VI.7]{berger} and \cite[2.23]{besse}).

-Every compact symmetric spaces of rank one with the standard $C_{2\pi}$-metric is $\CAT(1)$.
+Every compact symmetric space of rank one with the standard $C_{2\pi}$-metric is $\CAT(1)$.
 The number $R_n$ in Problem \ref{prob: pinching-problem} is not greater than the Weinstein integers for the projective spaces with the $C_{2\pi}$-metric.